tonyxieuoft/BCB430_Chang_Lab_program/README.md

 - Pulling exons for well-annotated genes and taxa from the NCBI Gene database
 - Using NCBI BLAST to predict and extract gene sequences from non-well annotated genomes

-After running the program, it first asks the user for their email, which is required for NCBI Entrez and acts as a point of contact if any issues arise.
+After running the program, the user is first aked for their email, which is required for NCBI Entrez and acts as a point of contact if any issues arise.
 The user will also be prompted specify the full path to a directory to which the program can download files.
-For instance, if the user is running the program on Windows and wishes the program to download files to their Downloads folder, they must specify the path `C:\Users\{user}\Downloads`.
+For instance, if the user is running the program on the Windows command line and wishes the program to download files to their Downloads folder, they must specify the path `C:\Users\{user}\Downloads`.

 After the user enters in basic details, a main menu with five options appears:
 1. Pull existing sequence data from the NCBI Gene database